oanda/apidocs/v1/stream.md

 Client applications are recommended to utilize a backoff implementation for re-connection attempts.
 Implementation includes the [exponential backoff](http://en.wikipedia.org/wiki/Exponential_backoff).

-* For example, if your re-connection attempt recevies a HTTP error, back off for 1 second before initiating the next re-connection attempt.
+* For example, if your re-connection attempt receives a HTTP error, back off for 1 second before initiating the next re-connection attempt.
 Double the back off interval until the connection is successfully established.